 The receivables balance represents funding revenue for programs that was billed prior to year end, but funds were not received until after year end.
 Due to the nature of the receivables and the likelihood of collection, no provision for uncollectible accounts has been made.

 4. CONTRACT SERVICES

 CalMHSA does not have any employees and contracts for all necessary services.
-This includes contracts for the development and implementation of prevention and early intervention (PEI) programs on a statewide and regional basis.
+This includes contracts for the development and implementation of all programs on a statewide and regional basis.